 Triple Pointe Dance Academy is committed to creating an environment where everyone feels a sense of belonging.
 Students will find their voice, grow in discipline, and build their self-esteem and self-confidence.
 Dance isn’t just good for the body.
 Research shows it’s good for mental health too!
 Our goal is for our students to leave class each week with an enthusiasm and optimism that fills their hearts until our next meeting.

-Lexie Anne, Mary Blaire, and Colbie Normann are all certified teachers under Carolina Dance Masters and Dance Masters of America.
+Lexie Anne, Mary Blaire, and Colbie Normann are all certified teachers under Carolina Dance Masters, Dance Masters of America, and Dance Educators of America.

 Lexie Anne Stephens Brown, a Sanford native, began dancing at the age of 2.
 From a young age, she knew that she always wanted dance to be a prominent part of her life.
 After graduating from Lee County High School in 2011, she attended Meredith College where she obtained a B.A. in Dance Studies and received her K-12 License to teach dance in Public Schools.
 While at Meredith, Lexie Anne was a full company member of Meredith Dance Theatre, a modern based dance company, as well as Meredith Jazz and Tap Company, where she served as company manager her junior and senior year.
 Lexie Anne especially enjoys choreography and it shows!
 Her choreography was chosen consecutive years for the gala performances by adjudicators at Meredith.